bc9448/Emby.MovieHashTagger/README.md

 # Emby.MovieHashTagger
-Place the dll in your plugins folder.
+Just drop the .dll into your server's plugins folder.
+Then restart the server.

 Emby Server Plugin Folder:
 The Emby Server plugin folder can generally be located in one of the following locations, depending on the server platform.